 These Gluten Free Corn Dumplings are served in my homemade chili.
 They are a delightful fusion of flavors and textures, creating a comforting and satisfying meal.
 The tender corn dumplings, simmered in a rich and flavorful chili, add a unique twist to my classic dish.

 I have a special treat for you today.
 I took my popular chili recipe and steamed my gluten free corn biscuits dough in it to form the BEST gluten free corn dumplings.
 The dough is made to be steamed in sauce and is a winner!
+This is a no-fail, tried, and true recipe.

 The dumplings soak up the savory chili flavors, infusing them with a delicious blend of spices and creating a harmonious balance between the soft dumplings and the hearty chili.
+You get all of the flavors of my popular chili recipe, and some of that flavor cooks into these masa dumplings.
+This recipe is based on my flaky Gluten Free Cornmeal Biscuits recipe.

 If you love serving biscuits with your chili, you can easily cook my biscuit dough in the chili!!
 For more dinner inspiration, check out my gluten-free dinner recipes.

-Dietary Information:
+Allergen Information:

 - This recipe is gluten-free, egg-free, and soy-free.